Pandora and the Flying Dutchman (1951) - full transcript

 I was angry once, long ago.

-I could never be angry again.
+I can never be angry again.

 You've made me feel ashamed.

-It's a new sensation
+It's a new sensation.

-I'm not sure I like.
+I'm not sure I like it.

 You haven't hurt my